-- name: Filename to open. - newspec: Reference to an ImageSpec in which to deposit a full description of the contents of the first subimage of the file. - config: An ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation.
+- name: Filename to open, UTF-8 encoded. - newspec: Reference to an ImageSpec in which to deposit a full description of the contents of the first subimage of the file. - config: An ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation.